khenriks/mp3fs/README.md

 This file and other documentation files can be distributed under the terms of the GNU Free Documentation License 1.3 or later.
-It can be found [online](http://www.gnu.org/licenses/fdl-1.3.html) or in the COPYING-doc file.
+It can be found [online](http://www.gnu.org/licenses/fdl-1.3.html) or in the COPYING.DOC file.